 Regardless of the modality, the practitioner is the key.
 To work effectively with a GHIA person, the practitioner needs to be able to be at ease and comfortable with confusion, suppression, fragmentation, inconsistency, emotional flashes, intense expression, and dissociation.
 If the practitioner feels unsafe, concerned or reactive about the client’s presentation, this will contribute to the secondary activation in the client who will sense the practitioner’s discomfort.
 Clients always pick up the automatic emotional reactions of the practitioner to the client’s distress.
 Because GHIA people tend to evoke discomfort in others, it can be difficult for a GHIA person to find a good fit practitioner.

 Neither SE or NARM seems to do a great job of preparing practitioners for GHIA clients.
 NARM is particularly challenging since it has a strong cognitive framework and it’s quite common for GHIA clients to require support that is non-cognitive and non-linear.
 However, if the SEP or NARM practitioner has the personal skills and experience to hold space effectively for GHIA people, then the approaches can be effective even though they don’t seem to be a perfect fit.

 I mentioned that the GHIA person has a baseline of sympathetic activation, based on the painful emotions of the original trauma.
 However, the person may not be aware of these intense emotions.
-The emotions are likely to be well hidden, and the GHIA presentation of the nervous system, where both the sympathetic and freeze responses are running high all the time may have led to various chronic health problems such as fibromyalgia, environmental sensitivities or migraine.
+The emotions are likely to be well hidden, and the GHIA presentation of the nervous system, where both the sympathetic and freeze responses are running high all the time may have led to various chronic health problems such as fibromyalgia, environmental sensitivities, migraine or many others.

 Rosalie’s GHIA Story